-trial issues of a single, burning, definite need felt by large masses.
-More than ever before in the history of the United States will it be possible to stir the millions Direct Organs of Struggle, of American workers and farmers, and lead them to demand and expect redress of these grievances.
-That All of the foregoing does not, for a single moment, is because they think that they have an instrument of minimize the importance of direct organs of struggle their own, or at least very close to them, which will of the working class, particularly of the importance of be used for their interests.
+But if organizational slogans lose their keen edge in the period we are now entering, the opposite is true of slogans of immediate struggle, political and industrial issues of a single, burning, definite need felt by large masses.
+More than ever before in the history of the United States will it be possible to stir the millions of American workers and farmers, and lead them to demand and expect redress of their grievances.
+That is because they think that they have an instrument of their own, or at least very close to them, which will be used for their interests.
 That is an illusion.
-The the trade unions.
-On the contrary, for at the same LaFollette movement will fail them miserably.
-But time that the political leadership of the Workers Party the masses will not believe that only because the Communists tell them it is so-they will become disillusbecomes more predominant, at that time also the trade ioned to the extent that issues are raised and pressed. union struggle becomes more intense.
-Not only that, issues on which the masses will demand action in the cleavage within the trade unions, between the fostheir own interests, and against which the capitalist silized officialdom and the rank and file, will render control over the LaFollette movement guarantees that necessary new forms of organization for the immediate it will set a flinty face. struggle both against the employing class and against their agents, the union bureaucrats.
+The LaFollette movement will fail them miserably.
+But the masses will not believe that only because the Communists tell them it is so - they will become disillusioned to the extent that issues are raised and pressed, issues on which the masses will demand action in their own interests, and against which the capitalist control over the LaFollette movement guarantees that it will set a flinty face.